Chapter 5 - Playing the Game

 REPOSITION

-Make a MIGHT roll as your hero attempts to move a target around, a number of units up to the number of successes on the contested roll.
+Make a DEFENSE-contested MIGHT roll as your hero attempts to move a target around, a number of units up to the number of successes on the contested roll.
 Your hero can move up to the number us successes during this action, and the target must remain within your hero's reach for the entire movement.

 REQUEST

-Make a PERSONALITY roll as your hero makes a request of someone who is friendly or helpful.
+Make a PER-contested PERSONALITY roll as your hero makes a request of someone who is friendly or helpful.
 CR is based on the difficulty of the request and the attitude towards your hero.

 SENSE-DIRECTION

-Make a PERCEPTION roll as your hero attempts to discern true north, or another given direction (as determined by the GM).
+Make a general PERCEPTION roll as your hero attempts to discern true north, or another given direction (as determined by the GM).

 SHOVE

-Make a MIGHT roll as your hero attempts to shove a creature.
+Make a DEFENSE-contested MIGHT roll as your hero attempts to shove a creature.
 A target is pushed a number of units equal to the number of successes your hero attains.

 SNEAK

-Make a REFLEX roll as your hero attempts to move silently so as to not give away their position.
+Make a PRC-contested REFLEX roll as your hero attempts to move silently so as to not give away their position.

 STABILIZE